Intro to In-Person Roleplay Agents

 Standardizing in-person practice across locations

-Managers create In-Person agents and assign them in courses or playbooks so all locations and teams practice the same in-person scenarios and are evaluated on the same scorecard(s).
+Managers create In-Person agents and assign them in courses or playbooks so all locations and teams practice the same in-person scenarios and are evaluated on the same scorecards.

-Multi-phase flows (e.g., reception then in-person)
+Multi-phase flows (for example, reception then in-person)

-4. Why It Matters
+Why It Matters

 - Builds confidence for high-pressure, in-the-moment meetings.

-- Trains reps for how conversations actually flow in person — not just scripted phone behavior.
+- Trains reps for how conversations actually flow in person, not just scripted phone behavior.

 - Helps managers standardize practice across locations and teams with consistent scenarios and scoring.

-5. Examples
+Examples

 Example 1: Retail walk-in